Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Methodology

 \subsection{Updating the Global Feature Subspace}

 The server collects core bases $\mathbf{U}^{(t)}_{k}$ from participating clients and integrates them into the global feature subspace by removing redundant components.
-Aggregation is initialized by setting $\boldsymbol{\Phi}_l^{(t)} = \mathbf{U}_{l,1}^{(t)}$ for each layer $l$, using the core bases received from the first client.
-The server then iteratively updates $\boldsymbol{\Phi}_l^{(t)}$ by orthogonalizing and appending additional bases from the remaining clients,
+Aggregation is initialized by setting $\boldsymbol{\Phi}_l^{(t)} \leftarrow \mathbf{U}_{l,1}^{(t)}$ for each layer $l$, using the bases received from the first client.
+The server then iteratively incorporates bases from the remaining clients by forming the residual component of each local basis with respect to the current aggregated subspace and appending it:

-ensuring that the added bases are orthogonal to the current global subspace.
-Following aggregation, the updated global bases $\boldsymbol{\Phi}^{(t)}$ are broadcast to clients for the next training round, as seen in Section~\ref{local_training}.
+This orthogonal appending step removes redundancy without discarding any new client-specific directions: the aggregated global basis spans the union of the client-transmitted local bases.
+A formal proof is given in \cref{app:global-agg-proof}.
+The appended vectors are subsequently orthonormalized to maintain an orthonormal basis for the aggregated subspace.
+Following aggregation, the updated global bases $\mathbf{\Phi}^{(t)}$ are broadcast to clients and used in the next task’s training phase, as described in \cref{local_training}.
+Because each $\mathbf{U}^{(t)}_{l,k}$ is extracted from activations already projected against $\mathbf{\Phi}^{(1:t-1)}_l$, the new aggregated basis $\mathbf{\Phi}^{(t)}_l$ contributes only previously unseen directions.
+Hence, the full updated subspace is obtained by augmenting $\mathbf{\Phi}^{(1:t-1)}_l$ with $\mathbf{\Phi}^{(t)}_l$.